-Be aware of the type of manure you add, if this is an item that you regularly add.
-For example, you only want to use manure from chickens, rabbits, cows, etc. Never use dog, cat or birds droppings as these can contain things that can be extremely harmful and contagious.
-It’s also a good idea never to include any meat, greasy, oily foods or any fish products.
-These tend to cause your compost bin to smell and can also attract pests and unwanted wildlife to your garden area.
+Be aware of the type of manure you add if this is an item that you regularly add.
+For example, you only want to use manure from chickens, rabbits, cows, etc. Never use dog, cat, or birds droppings as these can contain things that can be highly harmful and contagious.
+It's also a good idea never to include any meat, greasy, oily foods, or fish products.
+These tend to cause your compost bin to smell and attract pests and unwanted wildlife to your garden area.
 Do not add any dairy products such as cheese, etc. These will also attract animals, and you do not want some animals visiting your compost bin.
-Whenever adding any food products or kitchen scraps to the compost bin always cover it with a good layer of chopped leaves and other yard wastes to be sure that you don’t end up with unwanted pests.
-As you can see, composting is something that you need to be very vigilant about to end up with the hummus that can fertilize your organic garden.
+Whenever adding any food products or kitchen scraps to the compost bin, always cover it with a good layer of chopped leaves and other yard wastes to ensure that you don't end up with unwanted pests.
+As you can see, composting is something that you need to be vigilant about to end up with the hummus that can fertilize your organic garden.

 Source of Information on What Not to Compost